Last Year (video game): 2016

 In 2016 the first version of Last Year alpha came to live and it was the first design of the game.
-Most of the things of this build did not make up to the end of the game, such as: Barricades, light traps, wire traps...
+Most of the things of this build did not make up to the end of the game, such as: Barricades, light traps, and wire traps.

 2017

-In this version of the alpha not too much things changed compared to the live version of the game but here are some of the things that were changed:
+In this version of the alpha not too many things changed compared to the live version of the game but here are some of the things that were changed: